billyl320/wbc_luke/README.md

 ## lscpu

-Below is the output of my Ubuntu machine where the experiments were performed on 9/22/2020.
+Below is the output of my Ubuntu Dell Optiplex 990 machine where the experiments were performed on 9/22/2020.

 Architecture:        x86_64 <br />
 CPU op-mode(s):      32-bit, 64-bit <br />